HART 0.2.0

 [3] Setting some values

 Obviously, you want to put your effect in some state first, in most cases.
-In most cases, you just want to set a few fixed values - just chain a few withValue() statements - they will call DSP::setValue() that you've implemented earlier.
-Of course, you can not do those statements at all, and it will keep your effect in its default state.
+In most cases, you just want to set a few fixed values - just chain a few withValue() statements - they will call hart::DSP::setValue()` that you've implemented earlier.
+Of course, you can choose to not do those statements at all, and it will keep your effect in its default state.

 [4] Checking the audio produced by your effect

 This is what this framework is for, after all.
-PeaksAt is something called "matcher" (totally stole this term from Catch2).
+PeaksAt is something called "Matcher" (may ring a bell, if you've ever used Catch2).
 If receives audio from your effect's output and checks it.
 This one, as the name implies, checks if the signal peaks at 3dB.
-By the way, you get a bunch of handy constants and literalls for better readability, like _dB or _kHz - you're welcome to use them.
+By the way, you get a bunch of handy constants and literals for better readability, like _dB or _kHz - you're welcome to use them.
+See hart_units.hpp header for the full list.

 Other matchers can, for example, compare your output with some other signal or a wav file.
-And they're passed in as objects - it means you make your own and use them, just like the stock ones.
+And they're passed in as objects or functions - it means you make your own and use them, just like the stock ones.
 So, if you need, say, check LUFS values, inter-sample peaks, or check something fancy in frequency domain, just subclass a Matcher, and pass it to the test runner.
+And if you want to write a simple lambda instead of creating a custom subclass, you can do it too - check hart::MatcherFunction for details.

 You can do two levels of assertions: "expect" and "assert".
 Like in other test frameworks, "assert" will stop the test immediately if it fails, but "expect" will report the failure and carry on with other tests.
 And there are inverted versions for both, so you get: